rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/nessus/nessus_rest_login.md

 ## Vulnerable Application

-This module will attempt to authenticate to a Nessus server RPC interface.
+This module will attempt to authenticate to a Nessus server's RPC interface.

 ## Verification Steps
 1. Start msfconsole